joeywu63/financial_planner/deliverables/README.md

 3. Once the sign up process is complete you will be redirected to a blank page with 3 clickable buttons on the top left of the screen

 #### Profile Usage
+1. Click on the Profile button on the top left of the page.
+2. To edit your profile, click 'Edit Profile', make your changes and click submit or cancel.
+3. To change your password, click 'Edit Password', insert new password and confirm new password, then click submit or cancel.

 #### Calculator Usage
 1. Click on the Calculator button on the top left of the page.